-This quantity is used to calculate an effective optical depth for collisions in the $i$-th shell.
+This quantity is used to calculate an effective optical depth for collisions in the $i$th shell.
 We denote the total distance the $k$-th star travels though the shell in a single orbit as $\Delta x_{*k}(i)$.
 It may vary from $2\pi r_{*k}$ for circular orbits to $2(x_{max*k}(i)-x_{min*k}(i))$ for very eccentric orbits.
-The optical depth the $k-$th star experiences in the $i-$th spherical shell is then
+The optical depth the $k$th star experiences in the $i$th spherical shell is then

-We remark that in equation (\ref{eq:tauki}) the weight of the specific star $k$ is subtracted from the effective density, in order to disclude the fictious option of the star colliding with itself.
+We remark that in Equation (\ref{eq:tauki}) the weight of the specific star $k$ is subtracted from the effective density, in order to remove the fictitious option of the star colliding with itself.

-Finally, we calculate the probability that the $k$-th star will collide with another star during a single orbit is
+Finally, we calculate the probability that the $k$th star will collide with another star during a single orbit is

-Note that the factor $1/2$ in the left hand part of equation \ref{eq:pnocolki} is applied as an effective correction, in order to avoid double counting each possible collision when the vector $p_{col,*k}$ is compiled over all stars.
+Note that the factor $1/2$ in the left-hand part of Equation \ref{eq:pnocolki} is applied as an effective correction, appropriate for small $\tau$, in order to avoid double counting each possible collision when the vector $p_{col,*k}$ is compiled over all stars.
 The probabilities $p_{col,*k}$ are typically minuscule, given the very small size of the stars.

 The values of $p_{*k}(i)$ and $p_{col,*k}$ are calculated at the beginning of each evolutionary time step.
 However, applying them in the calculation presents technical challenges, due to the very wide range of time scales involved.
-Firstly, the periods of the candidates stars for collisions vary over more than four orders of magnitude.
-Secondly, in our evolutionary scheme the time step size, $\Delta t$, is set by the stars with the shortest $\ttbj$ (equation \ref{eq:T2BJij}).
+First, the periods of the candidate stars for collisions vary over more than four orders of magnitude.
+Second, in our evolutionary scheme the time step size, $\Delta t$, is set by the stars with the shortest $\ttbj$ (equation \ref{eq:T2BJij}).
 These are typically the stars with sma $r\approx R_h$ and the highest eccentricities.
 The evolutionary time step is therefore of order $(R^3_h/(G\MBH))^{1/2}$, which is several orders of magnitude greater than the orbital periods of the inner stars.
 Tracking collisions per orbit per star is computationally prohibitive.